Skip to content Skip to footer

 Psychiatric illness can have a myriad of symptoms.
 What they have in common is that they cause psychological distress and functional impairment to the patient and/or those around them.
 Many physical illnesses also lead to mental disorders or symptoms.
 It is important to rule these out or, if they persist, to treat them before seeking specialist psychiatric care.
 The following disorders are worth seeking the help of a psychiatrist:

-• neurodevelopmental disorders (e.g. intellectual disability, autism, tic)
+• neurodevelopmental disorders (e.g. intellectual disability, tic)

 • schizophrenia, paranoia, transient psychotic disorders